rshetty2/jpmorgan-challenge/README.md

 ## Assumptions
 1. Maximum Occurrence code challenge
+   * Whitespace characters are treated as delimiter to split the sentence.
+As such there is no suppport for whitespace character search.

-2. Decimal to Binary code challenge
+3. Decimal to Binary code challenge
-   * Only 0 or Positive decimal input is allowed.
+   * Only 0, Positive whole number (no fractional) input is allowed.
 If a negative number is supplied, program will return a negative position indicating invalid number.

 ## Notes
 1. Maximum Occurrence code